pnp/graph-connectors-samples/templates/README-template.md

 <!--
 This is how you want the sample to appear in the samples browser.
 When naming your sample, try to give it a friendly name that describes what it does.
-Avoid using terms like `Microsoft Graph connector` and `sample` -- because that's what all the samples in this repo are all about.
+Avoid using terms like `Copilot connector` and `sample` -- because that's what all the samples in this repo are all about.

 GOOD 👍:
   Ingesting markdown content to Microsoft 365
 BAD 👎:
   graph-connector-import
-  Sample code that shows how to build a Microsoft Graph connector that ingests content from markdown files to Microsoft 365 -->
+  Sample code that shows how to build a Copilot connector that ingests content from markdown files to Microsoft 365 -->

 ## Summary